 Annex B

+Regulation IX, Registration, Attendance, Leave of Absence, Withdrawal and Transfer

 Scope of Regulation

 1. This regulation shall apply to all introductory studies, undergraduate and taught postgraduate students.
 The Academic Registrar may waive any of the requirements of this regulation in the case of individual students.
 Any such waiver shall be reported to the next meeting of Senate.